zverok/grok-shan-shui/day07.md

 Now, to the body.
 It seems to do the following in one big cycle (`sto` times... still don't know what that should mean!):
 * add a `box`
-* add a `rail` but only if `rai` parameter is passed... aha, that answers one mistery about parameter naming _(aside note: there is only one call to `arch02` in the codebase, and it never passes `rai`... so, this part is effectively moot, but I'll leave it, and rename the parameter to `has_rails`)_
+* add a `rail` but only if `rai` parameter is passed... aha, that answers one mystery about parameter naming _(aside note: there is only one call to `arch02` in the codebase, and it never passes `rai`... so, this part is effectively moot, but I'll leave it, and rename the parameter to `has_rails`)_
 * adds roof (sometimes randomly attaching `Pizza Hut` placate, which is a nice touch!)

 So, can we do it in a usual `map`-style?..
 Here is (half-baked) code: